Shenyang FC-31/J-31: A Copycat F-35 Through Cyber Espionage

 fc-31-v2-2Naval FC-31

-Following the first flight of a second Shenyang FC-31 prototype, on December 23 last year, there are now discussions within the Chinese media that the improved aircraft might be slated for operations on the new Chinese carrier fleet.
+Following the first flight of a second Shenyang FC-31 prototype on December 23 last year, the Chinese media is now discussing whether the improved aircraft might be slated for operations on the new Chinese carrier fleet.
 The aircraft has been named the “Gryfalcon.”

 Cockpit and avionics

 The aircraft is operated by a single pilot.
-The cockpit is enclosed by a transparent, two-piece canopy to provide increased visibility for the pilot.
+A transparent, two-piece canopy encloses the cockpit to provide increased visibility for the pilot.

 Cockpit